-The area falls within the Karoo biome, with the vegetation type reported as mountain renosterbosveld [138].
-The natural veldt has been impacted due to anthropogenic activities, though most of the surface area is well vegetated with (seasonal) crops, grasses, shrubs, sedges and trees.
+The area falls within the Karoo and Fynbos biomes, with the vegetation type reported as mountain renosterbosveld and macchia (fynbos) [138].
+While the mountainous area is likely more typical of the natural veldt, most of the area has been impacted due to anthropogenic activities.
+Most of the surface area is well vegetated with (seasonal) crops, grasses, shrubs, sedges and trees.